Eritrean Railway: 442 Series

 These later, and much larger, compound Mallet locomotives were built by Ansaldo in Genova in 1938 to largely replace the earlier types, both the 440 Series and the unsuccessful 441 Series.
 The latter were simple locomotives (i.e., non-compound) and found liable to run out of steam on the heavy grades of the line.
 Four of them are still in existence of which three are in running order.

 These are the prime main-line steam locomotives of the railway, and are in high demand for tourist services.
 Two of them, double headed, are required to scale the steepest grades with a train of any length.
 Like the other locomotives they are tank engines with large side tanks and a rear coal bunker, under cover of the cab roof in this design.

 Diesel locomotives

+In 1937 TIBB designed a Bo'Bo'-de (diesel-electric) locomotive of 550 hp weighing 44 t, which however never operated in Eritrea due to World War II.

-The railway possesses five diesel locomotives.
+The railway possesses five diesel locomotives today.
 They are in the process of being returned to working order.

+Further, a project of sending 11 Italian yard-switchers (Badoni, Ranzi, Greco/Deutz, Zephyr RoadRailer switch locos) to Asmara changing couplers and buffing gear, and re-gauging them to 950 mm was to have been finished by 2018.
+To be recognized by their yellow livery.

-Krupp Bo-Bo roadswitchers
+Krupp B'B'-dh roadswitchers

-The railway purchased two Krupp-built Bo-Bo 25D roadswitchers of typical German offset-cab design in 1957, the newest motive power owned by the system and the only locomotives purchased after World War II.
-They are both still in working order.
-When the line's replacement is complete, it is intended to use them for hauling freight.
+The railway purchased four Krupp-built 630 hp, 48-tonne, B'B'-dh road switcher locomotives Nos.
+25D - 28D, of typical German offset-cab design in 1957, the newest motive power owned by the system and the only locomotives purchased after World War II.
+With two of them (Nos.
+26D, 28D) having been destroyed by war activities, the remaining two units (Nos.
+25D, 27D) are still (intermittently) in working order.
+In view of the peculiar Krupp-Lysholm-Smith hydrodynamic transmission, spares supplies are proving a problem.
+When the line's rehabilitation and rebuilding is complete, it is intended to use them for hauling freight.
 The roadswitchers are painted in a creamy white with brown frames and trucks.